nemwiz/nemwiz/README.md

 💬 Ask me about ...

-Web development, WebAssembly, Rust, Java
+Generative AI, DevOps, Cloud, Web development, WebAssembly

 📫 How to reach me: ...

-Find me on Linkedin https://www.linkedin.com/in/nemanja-ninkovi%C4%87-83404459/
+Check out [my website](https://ninkovic.dev/blog) where I blog on technical topics OR add me on [Linkedin](https://www.linkedin.com/in/nemanja-ninkovi%C4%87-83404459/)